JegenThierry/master-game-ui/README.md

-# master-game-ui
+# Frontend for the game UI
-Website interface for the Game, part of the master thesis.
+This Project which is part of the masterthesis game, contains the Game UI and Questionnaires users filled out during the application.